dirvine/data_chain/docs/data_blocks.md

 # DataChain's

-A data structure that may b cryptographically proven to contain valid data that has been secured onto a decentralised network.
+A data structure that may be cryptographically proven to contain valid data that has been secured onto a decentralised network.

 # Abstract